Funding and Social Security

 All of these alternatives demand independent activity from you as a doctoral student in terms of applying for funding for your project.
 This is at the same time a learning process that prepares you for the challenges of postdoctoral professional life.

 Regardless of funding format, all doctoral students at Hanken receive support and information about, and support on how to apply for external funding.
-The great majority of full-time Hanken PhD students get funding for the full 48 months of the programme.

 In the menu to the left you can find more information.